 For those of you who vape 0mg of nicotine and want to use shortfills, one word of warning; shortfill e-liquids often include extra flavour concentrate to accommodate for when the nicotine has been added (a bit like fruit squash before you add water).
 It has been reported that 0mg shortfills may be too intense in flavour and may shorten the life of your coils.
 As a result, we advise adding 10ml of flavourless e-liquid (or straight PG/straight VG or a combination of the two) to combat this and allow the shortfill to not taste too off-putting or reduce the lifespan of your coils.

 We always recommend that you buy high-quality nicotine shots, as poor quality nicotine boosters can destroy the flavour of your e-liquid.
-We also advise that you match the VG/PG ratios of your e-liquids and nicotine shots, as sometimes this difference in ratio can compromise taste.
+We also advise that you match the VG/PG ratios of your e-liquids and nicotine shots, as sometimes this difference in the ratio can compromise taste.

 Overall, shortfill e-liquid is a popular choice for many vapers for good reason.
-It’s far easier and convenient to carry one large bottle around if you’re vaping consistently throughout the day, more so if you’re dripping or using a high wattage sub ohm set-up.
+It’s far easier and convenient to carry one large bottle around if you’re vaping consistently throughout the day, more so if you’re dripping or using a high wattage sub ohm vape kit.
 They also allow vapers to accurately measure for themselves how much nicotine is going into their e-liquid and most importantly, they have convinced companies to bring out new ranges of juices, which means more flavours and more choice.

 If you have any other queries surrounding vaping vs smoking or vaping in general, please do not hesitate to contact us.